theory/justatheory/content/post/past/db/pg/enforce-set-of-values.md

-Someday I'd love to see support for a PostgreSQL feature like enums, but allowing an arbitrary list of strings that are ordered by the contents of the text rather than the order in which they were declared, and that’s efficient to update.
+Someday I'd love to see support for a PostgreSQL feature like enums, but allowing an arbitrary list of strings that are ordered by the contents of the text rather than the order in which they were declared, and that's efficient to update.
 Maybe it could use integers for the underlying storage, too, and allow values to be modified without a table rewrite.
 Such would be the ideal for this use case.
 Hell, I'd find it much more useful than enums.

-But domains get us pretty close to that without too much effort, so maybe it’s not that important.
+But domains get us pretty close to that without too much effort, so maybe it's not that important.
 I've tried all of the above approaches and discussed it quite a lot with [my colleagues] before settling on domains, and I'm quite pleased with it.
-The only caveat I'd have is that it’s not to be used lightly.
+The only caveat I'd have is that it's not to be used lightly.
 If the value set is likely to change fairly often (at least once a week, say), then you'd be better off with the lookup table.

 In short, I recommend:

--   For an inherently ordered set of values that’s extremely unlikely to ever change, use an enum.
+-   For an inherently ordered set of values that's extremely unlikely to ever change, use an enum.
--   For a set of values that won’t often change and has no inherent ordering, use a domain.
+-   For a set of values that won't often change and has no inherent ordering, use a domain.
 -   For a set of values that changes often, use a lookup table.